 So, I stuck him behind the gun.
 He fired a 5-shot group from off bags and smirked at me.
 We walked down and only found three hits.
 His smirk faded.
 Switching back to PPU produced a nice, tight group, so I blamed the ammunition and not the carbine and dropped the Ram load from further testing.
 As an aside it chrono'd at 1,177 fps.

 Next, I fired a five-shot group with the three remaining loads at 100 yards.
 The Hornady load measured

 3.9 inches, the PPU came in at 5.5 inches, and the Fort Scott measured 6 inches.
 So, for a pistol-caliber carbine and iron sights, accuracy is quite acceptable.
 All four loads functioned without issue.
 Recoil was mild, but I did get a small whack to the cheek.
-The trigger gave me
+The trigger gave me no problems.

 I finished up testing, having some fun shooting on steel plates and silhouettes from 50 to 100 yards.
 During this portion of testing, the 1095TS proved quite fun.
 It handled well and was quick on target.
 Recoil is mild, but it rang steel nicely.
 While I found the controls easy to operate, Neal, a South Paw, did not find them nearly as friendly, so keep that in mind if you are a lefty.
 My only complaint is the fun ends far too quickly.
 With only 10 rounds on tap, the bolt locks back just as things are getting interesting.